The Marland Mansion: Ponca City's Palace on the Prairie

 E.W.’s over-the-top lifestyle came to a close with the heartbreaking sale of the mansion six months before he died.
 The mansion he built and furnished for $5.5 million was sold in 1941 to an order of monks for $66,000.
 He died of a heart ailment six months later in the cottage where he and Lydie resided.

 The unique combination of extreme wealth, success and unusual circumstance of their marriage kept the rumor mills churning throughout their lives.
 Many speculated the age gap between E.W. and his young love had a hand in destroying his business success.
-Anyone who knew Lydie knew she had expensive tastes.
+Anyone who knew Lydie knew she had cultured tastes.
 A Pittsburg newspaper reported in 1934 that she enjoyed “a frolic with her Irish setters” and “a cool plunge” in her spare time and also spent time studying French and piano and visiting friends in Washington.

 The Palace on the Prairie served as a home for monks from 1941 to 1948 and then a nunnery from 1948 to 1975 before Lydie returned to Ponca City to help facilitate the sale of the mansion for public use.
 The city of Ponca City and Conoco joined together to purchase the mansion and the 30-acre complex surrounding it.
-Lydie returned to live in the cottage from 1975 until her death in 1987, only visiting her beloved mansion a handful of times.
+Lydie returned to live in the chauffer's cottage from 1975 until her death in 1987, only visiting her beloved mansion a handful of times.

 Also, don’t forget to look up during your tour.
 A carving on the ceiling in the Hall of Merriment reveals a group of monks eating.
 Overhead on the balcony adjacent to E.W.’s living quarters on the North Terrace you’ll find the Latin phrase meaning “A man’s home is his castle” etched into the corbels.

 E.W. didn’t miss a single detail in the house.
 Even the drainage system meets his standards for perfection.
 Gutters, drain pipes and water boxes made of lead bear the initial “M” and the date 1927.
-The elaborately decorated draining system includes ornate gargoyles overlooking the pool terrace and allows runoff to pour out the mouth of a Greek creature of mythology on the south terrace.
+The elaborately decorated draining system includes ornate gargoyles overlooking the pool terrace and allows runoff to pour out the mouth of Pan, a Greek creature of mythology, on the south terrace.